Suns rout short-handed Spurs 140-103, keep hope for top seed - WTMJ

 Associated Press

+“It was important for us,” Phoenix forward Dario Saric said.
+“Even the game tomorrow is more important.
+We need to finish the regular season the right way.”

-Phoenix moved within a game of Utah for first in the West.
+Phoenix moved within a game of Utah.
 The Jazz conclude their season Sunday in Sacramento while the Suns close a two-game series in San Antonio.
-Phoenix swept the season series against Utah.
+Phoenix swept the season series with Utah.

+The Suns were without starting center Deandre Ayton due to an injury but did not rest anyone Saturday as they fight for the top seed after missing the playoffs last season.

+“I think we’ve done everything we can to this point,” Phoenix coach Monty Williams said.
+“And it’s hard asking our guys to rest.
+They all want to play.
+I’m just going to do what’s best for the team.”

 Keldon Johnson had 18 points to lead San Antonio, which previously clinched 10th in the West and will face either Memphis or Golden State on the road Wednesday.